 Offering refreshing historical perspectives on the colonial period in India, this book will be of interest to those studying South Asian Studies, Diaspora and Ethnic Studies, Sociology, History, Jewish Studies and Asian Religion.

-Part I: Sociological and Historical Perspectives on the Baghdadi Jews under the Raj; 1 Super-diversity among the Baghdadi Jews of India, Shalva Weil; 2 Negotiating Identity in a Changing World: from British Colonialism to Indian Independence, Joan Roland; Part 2: Diversified Religious Life; 3 The Baghdadi Synagogues of India: Their Design Roots, Aesthetic, and History, Jay A. Waronker; 4 Music Traditions in the Baghdadi Jewish Communities of Bombay and Poona: Continuity, New Horizons, Sara Manasseh; Part 3: The Baghdadis of Maharashtra: Formal and Informal Education; 5 Jewish Schools, Their Entrepreneurs, and Their Educational Landscape in Bombay, Shaul Sapir; 6 Jewish Sports and Sectarianism in Pre-independence Bombay, Nathan Marcus; Part 4: The Baghdadis of Bengal: Formal and Informal Education; 7 A Changing Heritage: Muslim Students in the Jewish Girls School in Kolkata, Jael Silliman; 8 Sport, Gender, and Socialisation: The experience of Jewish and Parsee women in Colonial and Post-colonial Bengal, Suparna Ghosh Bhattacharya; Part 5: Print and Digital Dissemination; 9 Jewish Press in India in Baghdadi Judeo-Arabic as an Indispensable Source for the History of Iraqi Jews in the 19th Century, Zvi Yehuda; 10 Archival Cartographies: Multi-Layering Calcutta’s Baghdadi Jewish Histories, Jael Silliman
+Part I: Sociological and Historical Perspectives on the Baghdadi Jews under the Raj; 1 Super-diversity among the Baghdadi Jews of India, Shalva Weil; 2 Negotiating Identity in a Changing World: From British Colonialism to Indian Independence, Joan G. Roland; Part II: Diversified Religious Life; 3 The Baghdadi Synagogues of India: Their Design Roots, Aesthetic and History, Jay A. Waronker; 4 Music Traditions in the Baghdadi Jewish Communities of Bombay and Poona: Continuity, New Horizons, Sara Manasseh; Part III: The Baghdadis of Maharashtra: Formal and Informal Education; 5 Jewish Schools, Their Entrepreneurs and Their Educational Landscape in Bombay, Shaul Sapir; 6 Jewish Sports and Sectarianism in Pre-independence Bombay, Nathan Marcus; Part IV: The Baghdadis of Bengal: Formal and Informal Education; 7 Muslim Students in the Jewish Girls' School, Kolkata: A Changed Legacy, Jael Silliman; 8 Sport, Gender and Socialisation: The Experience of Jewish and Parsee Women in Colonial and Post-colonial Bengal, Suparna Ghosh Bhattacharya; Part V: Print and Digital Dissemination; 9 Jewish Press in India in Baghdadi Judeo-Arabic as an Indispensable Source for the History of Iraqi Jews in the Nineteenth Century, Zvi Yehuda; 10 Archival Cartographies: Multi-Layering Calcutta’s Baghdadi Jewish Histories, Jael Silliman